OFFICIAL STANDARDIZED NATIONAL MAH JONGG

 - STEALING A TILE (BLIND PASS): If you steal a tile during the Charleston, you may NOT look at it.
 If you look at it, you will be PENALIZED MINUS 10 (-10) points at the end of that game.

-- PICKING YOUR TILE: Positively NO PICKING AHEAD.
+- PICKING YOUR TILE: A. Positively NO PICKING AHEAD.
 Each Player MUST pick a tile before discarding a tile, or when exchanging a tile for a Joker in another player's exposure.
-A player must be declared "Dead" for picking ahead.
-Player’s turn begins when they touch the next tile in the wall (and subsequently MUST take that tile from the wall), or when they claim a discarded tile for their exposure.
-A player may change their mind when claiming a discard; but if they touched that discard they MUST take and use that tile for their exposure.
-When and opponent accidently touches a tile from the wrong end of the wall, it is polite to caution them of the error, before that tile is looked at by the player or placed in their rack.
+B. A player must be declared "Dead" for picking ahead, or picking out of turn (also see Item 7E below).
+C. Player’s turn begins when they touch the next tile in the wall (and subsequently MUST take that tile from the wall), or when they claim a discarded tile for their exposure.
+D. A player may change their mind when claiming a discard; but if they touched that discard they MUST take and use that tile for their exposure.
+E. When an opponent accidently touches a tile from the wrong end of the wall or out of turn, it is polite to caution them of the error, before that tile is looked at by the player or placed in their rack.

 - PICKING-AND-RACKING: When a tile in the wall is TOUCHED by the next player, the player must take that tile - their turn is considered started.
 That player may NOT claim the previous discard.
-Some players have gotten into the habit of PickingAndRacking in one fast and continuous movement.
+PLEASE NOTE: Some players have gotten into the habit of PickingAndRacking in one fast and continuous movement.
 This is considered unsporting and ungracious; therby not giving that player's opponents a fair and timely opportunity to claim a previously discarded tile.
+Please make an effort to pause for a second between picking and racking your tiles.

 - NUMBER OF TILES ON A PLAYERS RACK: There should be 13 tiles on a player's rack.
 A player should be discouraged from picking with one hand-and discarding with the other hand.
 However, this is not (yet) an illegal move.
 Also, a player may pick a tile, and place it in front of their rack, and then discard a tile to end their turn.
 This is not (yet) an illegal move.
 However, that player takes the chance that the previously discarded tile will be claimed before their picked tile is placed in the rack/and the discarded tile is named and touches the table.
 This is a clumsy and ungainly method of play; and could cause unnecessary dispute.